gerhynes/mysql-notes/README.md

 ## String Functions

 String functions allow you to alter how you print out your data.
+They do not change the data in the database.

 ### Executing SQL files